 - 3.1 The council will need to be confident that the amount deferred will be repaid in the future.
 The council will place a legal charge on your property to protect the debt owed. - 3.2 The property must be registered with the Land Registry.
 In exceptional circumstances, if it is not possible to secure the debt by way of a legal charge, the council may consider other ways to secure the DPA.
 You should contact the council if you think this might apply in your case. - 3.3 The legal charge (see paragraph 3.1) will be removed when the outstanding debt, including interest and fees, has been paid in full to the council. - 3.4 There will be a formal written agreement between you, any joint owners, and the council.
 This is called the Deferred Payment Agreement (DPA).
-The level of charges, interest rate, and projected costs will be set out in the agreement. - 3.5 If the property is jointly owned all owners must be signatories to the DPA. - 3.6 If you meet all the required terms and conditions, there are two styles of DPA: - a 'traditional' DPA where the council contracts directly with the care home on your behalf or - a 'loan style' DPA where you contract with the care home directly and the authority loans you the approved cost of the care in instalments, less the ongoing contribution you are required to make.
+The level of charges, interest rate, and projected costs will be set out in the agreement. - 3.5 If the property is jointly owned all owners must be signatories to the DPA. - - a 'loan style' DPA where you contract with the care home directly and the authority loans you the approved cost of the care in instalments, less the ongoing contribution you are required to make.